Is Trauma At The Core Of Your Or Your Child’s Behaviors?

 Symptoms Of PTSD And Complex Trauma—And The Difference Between The Two

 Within neurodivergent and neurotypical communities alike, there are some common symptoms of Post-Traumatic Stress Disorder (PTSD) and complex trauma.
 The main difference between PTSD and complex trauma is typically the traumatic event itself—in cases of PTSD, there is usually one event (or a series of events within a short, contained period of time).
 By contrast, complex trauma is characterized by events that repeat over an extended time period (which is often the case in instances of abuse or neglect).

-PTSD and complex trauma share certain symptoms, including hypervigilance, anxiety, isolation, sleep issues, and self-destructive behaviors.
+PTSD and complex trauma share certain symptoms, including hypervigilance, shame, guilt, anxiety, isolation, sleep issues, and self-destructive behaviors.
 However, because complex trauma is more complicated, some symptoms may be overlooked as not being directly related to trauma.
 For example, those struggling with complex trauma may develop a persistently negative view of themselves and others, experience dissociative symptoms (including emotional detachment), and have a fixed preoccupation with the people, places, or things associated with the trauma.

 Such symptoms can be difficult to understand and even more difficult to manage, but treatment for PTSD and complex trauma exists.
 At Spectrum Connections Therapy, we specialize in identifying and treating trauma in neurodivergent populations.

 Due to limited social skills, verbal skills, or mobility, those with physical, developmental, and cognitive disabilities are more likely to be taken advantage of.
 As a result, these individuals may not fully understand a traumatic experience, and they might have a hard time verbalizing what happened or characterizing an event as traumatic.
 Unfortunately, these limitations may prevent them from recognizing or reporting instances of abuse.